 Some activities include preparing the soil for planting vegetables, buying a few chickens and other animals, and making outside repairs and maintenance.

 During my trip to the HoE in April, we started the greenhouse, planted potatoes and other veggies, finished the chicken fence, and installed a few gutters around the roof to recover rain water.

 In May, we traveled to the HoE with Carlos, GHNI's specialist in agriculture and fish farming.
-We purchased 3500 liter tanks and installed smaller pipes into a mobile home to be able to function all year round.
+We purchased 3500 liter tanks (about 925 gallons) and installed smaller pipes into a mobile home to be able to function all year round.
 The temperature drops to -35 ° C (-31° F) in winter time.

-The resident refugees were very enthusiastic about our visit as we worked with them to prepare the HoE as a home and training centre for them and hopefully many more.
+The resident refugees were very enthusiastic about our visit as we worked with them to prepare the HoE as a home and training center for them and hopefully many more.
 We also met a few more refugees interested to move to HoE, if finances are made available.
 Leon and Sofia are getting ready to move into HoE.

 GHNI Partner Volunteer

 The resident refugee families are hard at work, applying their TCD training.
 Please continue to donate funds to sustain the work.
 Thank you!
 The House of Esther is working toward self-sustainability and needs partners like you.